21 Computer Science (CS) CV Examples For 2025

 • Before applying for your next job, take a good look at the company you’re applying to.
 Do they adhere to strict corporate culture practices?
 Or are they more relaxed and informal?

-• For example, if the company you are joining has an office in a different region and requires tech employees to travel and use their in-office equipment/setup, then mention that you’re willing to relocate in the location section.
+• For example, if the company you are joining has an office in a different region and requires tech employees to travel and use their on-site devices/setup, then mention that you’re willing to relocate in the location section.

-• It’s fine to include additional information like your hobbies if they’re permitted, but keep things formal and to the point for the important ones.
+• It’s fine to include additional information like your hobbies if they’re permitted, but keep things formal and to the point for the more serious ones.

 Computer Science Degree CV Example